-We're working closely with the boroughs of Islington and Hackney to make Old Street roundabout more pedestrian- and cycle-friendly.
-Preparatory works are underway - main works will begin in spring 2019.
+We're working closely with Islington and Hackney Councils to make Old Street roundabout more pedestrian- and cycle-friendly.
+We aim to finish the main works in October 2020.

-The roundabout is being removed and traffic returned to two-way - this will let us improve pedestrian crossings and add segregated cycle lanes.
-A new public space to be built around a new station entrance will make it easier to walk into and around the station and change between trains and buses.
+Removing the roundabout and returning the traffic to two-way will let us improve pedestrian crossings and add segregated cycle lanes.
+A new public space to be built around a new station entrance will make it easier to walk into and around the station and change between trains and buses

 What we're doing